sshyam-gupta/react-router-prompt/README.md

 # react-router-prompt 🚨

-> A component for the react-router 6/7 `Prompt`.
+> A component for the react-router-dom 6 / react-router 7 `Prompt`.
 Allows to create more flexible dialogs.

 Please follow [Note section](https://github.com/sshyam-gupta/react-router-prompt#note) for more details on react-router support